pierre-rouleau/pel/README.rst

   tables serve as visual, topic-organized key-binding and feature reference sheets, an unusual approach in the Emacs ecosystem which complements Emacs excellent documentation system.

-  Use the `PEL Index PDF`_ to quickly locate a topic.
+  - Use the `PEL Index PDF`_ to quickly locate a topic.
+  - See the `Tramp PDF`_ to learn how to use and troubleshoot it.
+  - See the `Mode Line PDF`_ to see the command that describes Emacs cryptic mode line process and buffer type.
-  See the `➣ Extends Emacs Documentation`_ section for more information.
+  - See the `➣ Extends Emacs Documentation`_ section for more information.

 - **Many Command Line Tools** comes with PEL: the `shell scripts`_ to start Emacs in various ways, build CTags tables, the `awk scripts`_ for text filtering and transformation.

-  - See other tools provided by my `USRHOME project`_.
+  - You may also be interested by my separate `USRHOME project`_ to setup your POSIX compliant shells; it is not part nor required to use PEL but provides several useful commands and setup shells for system that you can access with Emacs Tramp.

 PEL keeps evolving.
 I use it to  maintain my Emacs configuration on several macOS and Linux systems and also under Windows (whenever I have to use